JHolba/mutation_testing_superpower/README.md

 # THIS IS A DRAFT!

 I am by no means a TDD guru, but I am a believer.
-That being said, I find it problematic to apply a all or nothing approach towards it.
-For instance, what do you do if your working on 30 year old code, which was definitely *not* developed with TDD?
+That being said, I find it problematic to apply an all or nothing approach towards it.
+For instance, what do you do if you are working on 30 year old code, which was definitely *not* developed with TDD?
 Is the code irredeemable?
 Of course not!
 As Michael Feathers excellent book "working with legacy software" prescribes, we add tests and then start refactoring.
 I have not heard any TDD proponent oppose